 5 Effective Brainstorming Exercises

 Brainstorming is executed when you're in search for ideas to solve and improve problems.
 The most common brainstorming exercise is to simply write down your ideas on a sheet of paper.
-Though this can be an effective way, everyone don't work in the same way and we need to find certain exercises that fits our way.
+Though this can be an effective way, everyone don't work in the same mode and you need to find certain exercises that fits your learning path.

-For these exercises, limit your time, for instance ten minutes.
-This will speed your mind to be active.
-After the short "deadline", look through your ideas and see if any good can be find in them.
-Then when you're ready, repeat the exercises.
+For these particular exercises, make sure that you limit your time: for instance, take about ten minutes to work with each one.
+This process will speed up your mind and slightly pressure you to become more alert and active.
+After the short "deadline", look through your ideas and see if you can find anything useful in them.
+And so, when ready, start anew and repeat the brainstorming exercises.

 The Association Game